adgeli/Personal_Loan_Classification_Model/source_code/README.md

 ## Project Objectives

 The following project sets to analise and build a model with the objective of predicting the target feature Personal Loan from the dataset [Bank Personal Loan Modeling](resources/Bank_Personal_Loan_Modelling.csv).
 By fitting a Logistic Regression model, Random Forest model, and XGBoost gradient boosting model, the goal is to create a predictive model.
 Additionally, the project will compare the results of the three machine learning models through a set of evaluation metrics to measure model performance.
-Data for the project obtained from [Kaggle](https://www.kaggle.com/itsmesunil/bank-loan-modelling) web site.
-Project client presention can be found at [Presentation](https://docs.google.com/presentation/d/1N5HOKt-uyLLUkpeimOF0ZEk_Jug90DNzwXK89CogXWE/edit?usp=sharing)
+Data for the project obtained from [Kaggle](https://www.kaggle.com/com/itsmesunil/bank-loan-modelling) web site.
+Project client presentation can be found at the following link [Presentation](https://docs.google.com/presentation/d/1N5HOKt-uyLLUkpeimOF0ZEk_Jug90DNzwXK89CogXWE/edit?usp=sharing)

 ![obj_readme.JPG](images/obj_readme.JPG)